ehrenbrav/nestcamDIY/README.md

 > This is intended for use on a private network and should not be exposed to the internet without additional security hardening.

 > [!NOTE]
 > Solar is an excellent way to power the NestCam, but you will need to select the right size solar panels and position them well enough to reliably power the system.
 That may take some tinkering and depends heavily on the time of year and your particular installation.
+If you just want to get it working, a wired power supply is the way to go.

 ## Power Considerations

+The simplest power setup is just to plug it in.
+You can run an outdoor extension cord to the birdhouse, plug in an outdoor USB charger, and connect this to the device.
+Alternatively, you can use either a battery or a solar setup.
+Both involve using an uninterruptible power supply to power the device while you are swapping out the battery or when it is dark out.

 You can leave a weatherproof battery somewhere convenient, such as at the base of the tree, and run a USB charging cord from it to the device.
 For solar, you will need to experiment to find a suitable solar panel size and location.
 In sunny locations this is easy, but it is more challenging in cloudy weather or at shaded sites.
 You will need a large enough solar array coupled with a good-size battery to get you through the night and less-than-ideal solar conditions.